Rushyanth111/IED3/README.md

 The developmental tools used are:

-1. GNU's GCC Compiler Collection.
+1. GNU's GCC Compiler Collection.[May Change to Clang in the future for building with reliable toolchain.]
 2. GNU's MAKE toolchain.
 3. CMAKE build system.
 4. Git for handling Github requests.